 - Avoid distractions such as eating.
 If the radio or conversations with other people are distracting, limit those, too.

-- Make sure there is enough space in front of and behind your car.
+- Make sure there is enough space between your vehicle and vehicles in front and behind you.

 Taking Extra Precautions